Authentication methods

 The external method authentication method is successfully deleted.

-This external authentication method will be permanently deleted.
+This authentication method will be permanently deleted.
 It will no longer be available in your authorization policies and users relying on it exclusively will be unable to sign in.